Moduli of weighted stable marked cubic surfaces

-A marking of a del Pezzo surface $S$ of degree $9-n$ induces a labeling $B_1,\ldots,B_N$ of its (finitely many) lines, leading one to consider the moduli space $Y^n$ of marked del Pezzo surfaces of degree $9-n$ as the moduli space of pairs $(S,B = B_1 + \cdots + B_N)$.
-Assume $5 \leq n \leq 8$, so that $Y^n$ is nontrivial.
-Let $\vec{c}=(c_1,\ldots,c_N) \in (0,1]^N$ such that $\sum c_i > 9-n$.
-Then $K_S+\vec{c}B = K_S + \sum c_iB_i$ is ample, and the moduli space $Y^n_{\vec{c}} \subset Y^n$ of pairs $(S,\vec{c}B)$ with log canonical singularities admits a natural, geometrically meaningful compactification $\oY^n_{\vec{c}}$ via the general theory of (KSBA) stable pairs \cite{kollarFamiliesVarietiesGeneralb}, generalizing the moduli space of (weighted) stable curves \cite{deligneIrreducibilitySpaceCurves1969, hassettModuliSpacesWeighted2003}.
-Recent work of Ascher, Bejleri, Inchiostro, and Patakfalvi \cite{ascherWallCrossingModuli2023} shows that, in suitably nice situations, moduli of weighted stable pairs admit a finite rational polyhedral wall-and-chamber decomposition of their weight domains, such that the moduli spaces for weights in the same chamber are isomorphic, and there are birational wall-crossing maps between the moduli spaces in different chambers.
-In the present article we completely describe this decomposition and the corresponding moduli spaces for weighted stable marked del Pezzo surfaces of degree $9-n$, $n \leq 6$, when the weight vector is constant, $\vec{c}=(c,\ldots,c)$.
-In this case, the weight domain is $\left(\frac{9-n}{N},1\right]$, and if $b$ is a wall then $\oY^n_{b} \cong \oY^n_{b-\epsilon}$ (cf. \cite[Theorem 1.9]{ascherWallCrossingModuli2023}).
-We write $\oY^n_{(a,b]}$ for the moduli space of $c$-weighted stable marked del Pezzo surface of degree $9-n$, for any $c$ in the locally closed chamber $(a,b]$.
+In this paper we study the most natural compactifications of $Y(E_n)$ from the perspective of modern moduli theory, namely, compactifications via moduli of Koll\'ar--Shepherd-Barron--Alexeev (KSBA) (weighted) stable pairs \cite{kollarFamiliesVarietiesGeneral2023}, generalizing the moduli space of (weighted) stable curves \cite{deligneIrreducibilitySpaceCurves1969, hassettModuliSpacesWeighted2003}.
+In particular, recent work of Ascher, Bejleri, Inchiostro, and Patakfalvi \cite{ascherWallCrossingModuli2023}, as well as Meng and Zhuang \cite{mengMMPLocallyStable2023} shows that, in suitably nice situations, moduli of weighted stable pairs admit a finite rational polyhedral wall-and-chamber decomposition of their weight domains, such that the moduli spaces for weights in the same chamber are isomorphic, and there are birational wall-crossing maps between the moduli spaces in different chambers.
+This generalizes Hassett's analogous results in the case of curves \cite{hassettModuliSpacesWeighted2003}.
+Some examples of wall and chamber decompositions for KSBA stable pairs include \cite{alexeevModuliWeightedHyperplane2015, ascherCompactModuliDegree2022}.
+In this paper we contribute two additional examples, by completely describing the wall and chamber decompositions for del Pezzo surfaces of degrees 3 and 4 with constant weight vector.

-\begin{theorem}[\cref{thm:deg4_walls}] For weighted stable marked del Pezzo surfaces of degree 4, there is precisely one wall at $c=1/2$, inducing an isomorphism of moduli spaces $\oY^5_{(1/2,1]} \xrightarrow{\sim} \oY^5_{(1/4,1/2]}$, and contracting components of the fibers of the universal family, as described in \cref{sec:wt_deg4}. \end{theorem}